-We’ve had the luck of taking a cruise on every continent except Australia.
-While a Caribbean cruise is fun, it’s the other more unusual cruises that have been the most memorable for us.
-From the Arctic to Antarctica and the Orient to the Amazon.
+We’ve had the luck of taking a cruise on every continent.
+While a Caribbean cruise from Miami is fun, it’s the other more unusual cruises that have been the most memorable for us.
+From the Arctic to Antarctica and the Orient to the Amazon that are the most unique cruises in the world.
 Enjoy!

 The Sea Spirit was an all suites ship with 5 star dining, elegant lounge, open bar and even a hot tub.
 Not only was it the greatest adventure of our lives it was a luxurious experience where we had thrills during the day and relaxing elegance at night.
 The scenery and wildlife in Antarctica is to die and you will have to pinch yourself every moment of the expedition.

 There is so much to say about what you can see and do in Antarctica, we have to send you to our What to Expect on an Antarctica Expedition.
 Otherwise, we’d end up taking up the entire post on this trip!